Build your own Renaissance Lute!

 For the six course version you need two pieces 160mm x 20mm x 10mm, one piece 65mm x 25mm x 25mm, one piece 25mm x 25mm x 25mm and one small thin sheet 160mm x 60mm x 2mm.
 (In the original this is a piece of ivory.)

 For the seven course version you need two pieces 180mm x 20mm x 10mm, one piece 65mm x 25mm x 25mm, one piece 25mm x 25mm x 25mm and one small thin sheet 180mm x 70mm x 2mm.
 (In the original this is a piece of ivory.)
+This is made up just like a little box of the simplest construction.
+Use sycamore or beech or walnut.

 Soundboard

 A normal small guitar sized soundboard set, to make up 490mm x 320mm.
 This is the single most important piece of wood for the sound of the lute.
 The grain should be dead straight and even, the growth rings vertical through the board and, if you can judge it, the hidden splitting grain should run exactly parallel to the surface of the front.
-This is sometimes called “run-out” and there should be as little run-out as possible.
+This is sometimes called run-out and there should be as little run-out as possible.
 This is very difficult to judge!
 Try to get your front from a real instrument supplier who knows about this matter and ask for this specifically.
 There are several different kinds of spruce / pine and a lot has been written about the various types.
-I believe the best is so-called Swiss pine, picea abies or, picea excelsa , however some people swear by picea engelmannii , I have not used it myself and didn’t like the feel of the sample I was sent, but, if you do use this, I would recommend making the front SLIGHTLY thicker.
-I would NOT recommend sitka spruce picea sitchensis , it is very clean and attractive but I don’t like the sound it gives and don’t believe it is right for lutes.
+I believe the best is so-called Swiss pine, picea abies or, picea excelsa , however some people swear by picea engelmannii , I have not used it myself and didnt like the feel of the sample I was sent, but, if you do use this, I would recommend making the front SLIGHTLY thicker.
+I would NOT recommend sitka spruce picea sitchensis , it is very clean and attractive but I dont like the sound it gives and dont believe it is right for lutes.

 Bars